sangreashim/EAT-UpTF/README.md

 	AT5G65130       AT1G03130
 	AT5G65130       AT1G03160

   <b>Step 3.
-For multiple TFs, conduct step1 and 2 for other TFs. </b>
+Conduct Step 1 and 2 for multiple TFs. </b>

-  Or alternatively,
+  Or alternatively, execute following command line.

   	command line: python construct_manual_database.py <file_containing_list_of_TFID_and_file_name_of_narrowPeak> <genome_annotation_BED_file> <upstream_length> <downstream_length> <column_for_target_geneID> <column_for_distance> <column_for_left_position_of_TF_peak>